grindlemire/go-rest-service-example/README.md

 # running with docker-compose
-In the [docker](./docker) directory run `docker-compose up`.
+In the [docker](./docker) directory run `docker-compose build && docker-compose up`.
 Prometheus will be listening on http://localhost:9090.
 The service will be receiving rest requests on http://localhost:4445 and it's metrics endpoint will be on http://localhost:4446

 ## package responsibility
 - [pkg/rest](./pkg/rest) - Contains the lifecycle management for the rest server